cn205000/IT-Portfolio/Active Directory/readme.md

 # 🏢 **Active Directory Portfolio**

-## 🔹  Showcasing Business-level Active Directory Deployments & Management
+<h2>🔹  Showcasing Business-level Active Directory Deployments & Management</h2>

- Here I demonstrate hands-on experience in designing, implementing, and managing **Active Directory (AD) environments** and its prerequisites!
+- Here I demonstrate hands-on experience in designing, implementing, and managing **Active Directory (AD) environments** and its prerequisites!

- My projects below contain step-by-step guides and configurations for setting up and managing **Active Directory, Group Policy, User Management, and more!**
+- My projects below contain step-by-step guides and configurations for setting up and managing **Active Directory, Group Policy, User Management, and more!**

----

 ## 📌 **Projects in this Repository**